Frame spectral pairs and exponential bases: Proof of Theorem 2

 Notice that we obtained the last inequality by the Riesz basis property of $\mathcal E(\Lambda_1)$ in $L^2(\Omega_1)$.
 A lower Riesz bound can be obtained with a similar calculation.
-This completes the proof. \end{proof}
+This completes the proof for the first part of the theorem.
+The proof of the second part is illustrated in Section \ref{multi-tiling-domains}. \end{proof}